-Many students find it helpful to study with a partner to help them better externalize their thoughts, keep their study sessions stimulating, and maintain accountability.
+Many students find it helpful to study in groups to help them better externalize their thoughts, keep their study sessions stimulating, and maintain accountability.
 While studying with a partner or a group may not completely replace independent study, it can be an effective part of a comprehensive study plan.
 However, if not done well, studying with friends can be more distracting than helpful.
-Group or partner study should be done well.
-This handout shares tips for how to create effective, productive, positive study partnerships.
+This handout shares tips for how to create effective, productive, positive study partnerships, whether in person or online.

 Why form a study group?